tierratelematics/ninjagoat-seed/README.md

 # Ninjagoat-seed

 This is the starting point in a [ninjagoat](https://github.com/tierratelematics/ninjagoat)-powered application.
-By following this simple steps you'll have a frontend with some viewmodels of a fake bank context.
+By following these simple steps you'll have a frontend with some viewmodels of a fake bank context.

 ## Installation